columbus-elst-connection/l-system-workshop/book/src/parser/type.md

 to reason about the constraints and capture those in our types.

 A parser reads input and transforms that into some data structure.
 This already provides us with a decision.
-In what type is our input?
+I.e. what type is our input?

 We want to make things easy for our selves and since string literals have type `&str` we our going to pick that as our input type.